Compressed Air Aftercoolers

-An aftercooler is a mechanical heat exchanger designed to remove the heat-of-compression from a compressed air stream and to condition the air so it can be used in air-operated equipment.
+An aftercooler is a mechanical heat exchanger designed to remove the heat and moisture of compression from a compressed air stream so the air is cool and dry enough for use in air-operated equipment.

-Regardless of the type of compressor being used, the compressed air discharged from that air compressor is going to be hot.
-That temperature will vary according to the type of compressor being used.
+Compressed air discharged from an air compressor is always going to be hot.
+However, the exact temperature will vary according to the type of compressor used.

 Typical Compressor Average Outlet Temperatures:

-High temperature air is typically not usable in most air-operated equipment as it has a detrimental effect on the equipment lubrication and sealing materials.
-This hot air also contains large quantities of moisture vapor which, as it condenses, contributes to rust, scale build-up, washing out of lubricant and possible freezing issues.
+High-temperature air is typically not usable in air-operated equipment, as heat detrimentally impacts equipment lubrication and sealing materials.
+Hot air also contains large quantities of moisture vapor which, as it condenses, contributes to rust, scale build-up, washing out of lubricant, and possible freezing issues.

-Water exists in a vapor state in all atmospheric air (relative humidity) and as the air is drawn into a compressor and is pressurized, this moisture is concentrated in each cubic foot.
-Due to the high temperature of the air, the moisture remains in a vapor state (above the dew point temperature).
+Water exists in a vapor state in all atmospheric air.
+As the air is drawn into a compressor and pressurized, this moisture becomes more concentrated.
+Due to the high temperature of the air after compression, the moisture remains in a vapor state, above the dew point temperature.

-The “dewpoint” is the temperature at which this air becomes saturated at 100% of its capacity to hold water in a vapor state and, with any additional cooling, must give up free moisture as a liquid.
-A general rule is that for every 20 Deg.
-F. rise in temperature the air can hold twice the moisture load in a vapor state above the dewpoint.
+The dewpoint is the temperature at which air becomes saturated at 100% of its capacity to hold water in a vapor state.
+A general rule is that for every 20°F rise in temperature, the air can hold twice the moisture load in a vapor state above the dewpoint.